1945 Baseball: School, Military, Jobs, Money Affect Students

 Hilltop (19-6-1) 3, Vista (16-7-1) 1, 17 Innings, @University San Diego.

-The game was so long, five hours, that the 1-A title contest between Christian and Mountain Empire, had to be rescheduled to the following Wednesday.
+The game was so long, five hours, that the 1-A title contest between Christian and Mountain Empire had to be rescheduled to the following Wednesday.

 With the score tied, 1-1, Hilltop’s Howard Rasmussen drew a one-out walk in the top of the 17th.
-Rob Hughes’ single advanced Rasmussen to third and Todd Feleccia, hitless in his first five times at bat, singled in Rasmussen.
+Rob Hughes’ single advanced Rasmussen to third and Todd Fileccia, hitless in his first five times at bat, singled in Rasmussen.
 Hughes scored one out later on a single by Manny Salinas.

 Bill Collins pitched the first 8 1/3 innings for Hilltop and Davie Martinez blanked the Panthers over the last 8 2/3 innings.
 Panthers starter Bill Baldwin pitched 10 innings before giving way to three relievers.